Ruba985/C-project-/description.md

                  case 1: //for create a new prodect. break;

-                 case 2: //for uery about product.
+                 case 2: //for display about product.
                    break;

-                 case 3: //for uery about product.
+                 case 3: //for query about product.
                    break;

                  case 4: //for modify product.